-The 2014 Elizabeth Martinez Lifetime Achievement Award Committee of REFORMA is seeking nominations for the 2014 Lifetime Achievement award.
-This award was created in 2013 to recognize those who have achieved excellence in librarianship over an extended (over 20 years) period of service and who have made significant and lasting contributions to REFORMA, as well as to the Latino/a community.
-The deadline for submitting nominations is April 30, 2014
+The REFORMA Awards Committee is seeking nominations for the 2023 Elizabeth Martinez Lifetime Achievement Award (LAA).
+This award was created in 2013 to recognize those who have achieved excellence in librarianship over an extended (over 20 years) period of service and who have made significant and lasting contributions to REFORMA, as well as to the Latino and the Spanish-speaking communities.

 2014 - Sandra Rios Balderrama

 REFORMA Elizabeth Martinez Lifetime Achievement Award (LAA)- FAQ